terandy/bootcamp-final-project/README.md

 ## How to view in browser

-In the project directory, run both:
+In the project directory, run `npm install` and the following:

 ### `npm start`